 Last year, when we were planning to live in Montenegro in winter, we didn’t know what to expect.
 “What the weather was going to be like?
 Was it going to snow?
 Or was it going to rain?
-How cold does Montenegro winter usually get?”
+How cold does Montenegro winter usually get?
+Is it safe to travel to Montenegro in the wintertime?”
 Those were the questions we asked.

 And then we went and figured it all out.